lukasdula/lab-06-GNS3-network-security-and-acls/README.md

 ### **Introduction and Objectives**

-This lab demonstrates essential network security functions from the CCNA I/II level.
+This lab demonstrates essential network security functions from the CCNA I-II level.
 It focuses on VLAN segmentation, securing switch ports, and applying Access Control Lists (ACLs) to control communication between different network segments.
 Each chapter builds on the previous one — starting with VLAN configuration and basic device protection, continuing with port-security, and finishing with ACL implementation on the router.
 The result is a secure and well-segmented network that shows the main purpose of this lab.

 ![](images/Pasted%20image%2020251111214815.png)